sisrfeng/coc-wiki/Install-coc.nvim.md

 then
   echo '{"dependencies":{}}'> package.json
 fi
-# Change arguments to extensions you need
+# Change arguments to the extensions you need
 yarn add coc-json coc-snippets
 ```